-The wizards were formed in séance circles all across the field, their gemstone necklaces sparkling with the work of summoning comets to attack Fairlawn City.
+The Overshadows were formed in séance circles all across the field, their gemstone necklaces sparkling with the work of summoning comets to attack Fairlawn City.
 All around them, enslaved minotaurs lurked, brooding behind their carts of the reagents that fueled the hellish fire.

 "Yes, I got it.
 Good one."

 "Their weapons are summoned as they need them," Artemus explained, and he pointed to one as it left its circle and started off into the woods.
 "It's why that one you stabbed in Mirror Lake was unarmed after you killed it.
 Same as that one, after you threw one of your short swords into its face."

 "I can kill them because I'm still a member of the Adamant Gaze."